Two-Factor Auth: TOTP in PHP Setup Guide

 Generate a new secret for each user when they enable two-factor authentication.
 Use random_bytes(20) to generate 20 cryptographically secure random bytes, then encode the result as Base32 for display and storage.
 The secret should be associated with the user record in your database.

 Critical security practice: store a hash of the secret rather than the plaintext secret itself.
-If your database is compromised, the hash cannot be used to generate valid TOTP codes, though it could theoretically be used to impersonate the server during the initial setup phase.
-Consider using bcrypt or Argon2id for hashing the secret, similar to how you would hash passwords.
+If your database is compromised, the hash cannot be used to generate valid TOTP codes.
+Consider using bcrypt or Argon2id for hashing the secret, similar to how you would handle password storage.
+The approach to BCrypt cost factor selection for PHP password hashing applies here as well, with higher cost factors providing better protection at the expense of slower verification.

 When a user enables TOTP, generate the secret and present it along with a QR code.
 The QR code encodes an otpauth:// URI that authenticator applications can scan to import the account automatically.
-The URI format follows the Google Authenticator specification:
+The URI format follows the Google Authenticator specification and works across all major authenticator apps.

 use Endroid\QrCode\QrCode;